geersch/nestjs-getting-started/docs/01-getting-started-with-nestjs.md

 ## What is NestJS?

-Nest (NestJS) is a framework for building efficient, scalable `Node.js` server-side applications.
+NestJS or Nest is a framework for building efficient, scalable `Node.js` server-side applications.
 It uses progressive JavaScript, is built with and fully supports `TypeScript` (yet still enables developers to code in pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).

-Under the hood, Nest makes use of robust HTTP Server frameworks like `Express` (the default) and optionally can be configured to use `Fastify` as well!
+Under the hood, NestJS makes use of robust HTTP server frameworks like `Express` (the default) and optionally can be configured to use `Fastify` as well!

-Nest provides a level of abstraction above these common Node.js frameworks (Express/Fastify), but also exposes their APIs directly to the developer.
+NestJS provides a level of abstraction above these common `Node.js` frameworks, but also exposes their APIs directly to the developer.
 This gives developers the freedom to use the myriad of third-party modules which are available for the underlying platform.

 It is written in TypeScript and its structure, especially the modules and dependency injection system, is familiar to Angular.